pulumi/registry/themes/default/content/registry/packages/aws/_index.md

 ---
 title: AWS Classic
-meta_desc: Use Pulumi's AWS Classic Provider to manage and provision Amazon Web Services resources using infrastructure as code.
+meta_desc: Learn how you can use Pulumi's AWS Classic Provider to reduce the complexity of provisioning and managing resources on AWS.
 layout: overview
 ---